Nick Lodolo: Minor leagues

+Major leagues

 On April 13, 2022, the Reds selected Lodolo's contract and promoted him to the major leagues.
 He made his MLB debut that day as the starting pitcher versus the Cleveland Guardians.
 Over four innings, he allowed five earned runs on seven hits (two home runs), three walks, and four strikeouts, taking the loss as the Reds fell 7–3.
 After three starts, he was placed on the injured list with a back strain.
-In 2022, he was 4–7 with a 3.66 ERA in 1031/3 innings, and led the majors in hit batsmen, with 19.
+In 2022, Lodolo started 19 games for the Reds and went 4–7 with a 3.66 ERA in 1031/3 innings, and led the majors in hit batsmen, with 19.
+He also came in sixth in Rookie of the Year voting.

-To begin the 2023 season, Lodolo made 7 starts for the Reds, struggling to a 6.29 ERA with 47 strikeouts in 34 1/3 innings pitched.
+To begin the 2023 season, Lodolo made seven starts for the Reds, struggling to a 6.29 ERA with 47 strikeouts in 34 1/3 innings pitched.
 On May 13, Lodolo was scratched from a scheduled start against the Miami Marlins with what was described as a lingering ankle/calf injury.
 An MRI of his left leg revealed a stress reaction in his tibia, and he was placed on the 60-day injured list on June 3.
 On August 31, it was announced that Lodolo would miss the remainder of the season.

-In 2024, Lodolo posted a 9–8 record and a 4.76 ERA with 122 strikeouts in 1151/3 innings.
+During the 2024 season, Lodolo was placed on the injured list four separate times during the season with left calf tenosynovitis, a left groin strain, a left finger blister, and a sprained left middle finger.
+Lodolo still started 21 games for the Reds and posted a 9–8 record, a 4.76 ERA and 122 strikeouts over 1151/3 innings.

-On July 23, 2025, Lodolo recorded his first career complete-game shutout against the Washington Nationals in a 5–0 victory.
+Lodolo appeared in a career-high 29 games (28 starts) for the Reds in 2025.
+On July 23, 2025, he recorded his first career complete-game shutout against the Washington Nationals in a 5–0 victory.
+He was placed on the injured list once during the season, missing approximately three weeks in August, with a left finger blister.
+Across 29 games, Lodolo had a 9-8 record, a 3.33 ERA, and 156 strikeouts over 1562/3 innings and was tied for the major league lead in complete games (2) and shutouts (1).

+Lodolo was named Cincinnati's number two starter prior to the 2026 season.
+He opened the season on the injured list with a blister on his left finger.
+The injury occurred during his final start of spring training.
+He was activated from the injured list on May 8, 2026, and made his season debut that night at Great American Ball Park versus the Houston Astros, giving up four earned runs across 51/3 innings in a 10-0 Reds loss.
+On July 12, 2026, Lodolo was, once again, placed on the injured list for a blister.
+He was activated on August 11.